Keep Your PPC Healthy: 6 Practical Tips for Healthcare Paid Media

 Just be cognizant of what kind of ads you are showing for your keywords, make sure they offer something valuable to the people searching and give them a good offer if you have one.

 Maximize the amount of information being shared with consumers by adding extensions.
 The more real estate you can take up on the SERP, the better chances your ad will be clicked.
 Some extensions are:

 - Callouts– short 25 character descriptions to highlight what is being offered.

-- Structured snippets – this extensions gives you another opportunity to highlight the services you offer or type of products you offer.
+- Structured snippets – this extension gives you another opportunity to highlight the services you offer or the type of products you offer.

 TAKE ADVANTAGE OF CONVERSION TRACKING

 Conversion tracking provides you the ability to gain insight on what keywords prompt people to convert.
 Using this feature also allows google to help optimize your account with the setting “maximize for conversions,” which will show ads to users who are more likely to convert based on those who have previously done so.

 The best way to keep your account healthy is to conduct a monthly analysis to see where your ads are succeeding and where they aren’t.
 Are users finding the solutions they need on your site?
 How long do they stay?
 This analysis can give you powerful insight into who is engaging and what you need to change to better target your ads.

 You’ll never know what works if you don’t test.
 It can be scary to test when real dollars being spent, but I find you can usually prove a theory in a short amount of time and pivot when needed.
 Keep an eye on your CTRs and overall volume but, most importantly, focus on your conversions and cost per conversion.
 If those metrics have huge fluctuations, you might want to pause and re-evaluate.